open-edge-insights/ts-kapacitor/README.md

    docker-compose up -d
    ```

-   To start the EIS in developer mode, please refer to the [README](../README.md#provision-eis).
+   To start the EII in developer mode, please refer to the [README](../README.md#provision).

 4. To verify the output please check the output of below command
    ```